fzliu/radient/examples/multimodal_rag.md

 And that's it!
 We've successfully built a multimodal RAG system in just a few lines of code.
 Although we used only one video in this example, this framework is extensible to any number of videos.

+This example is available on [Google Colab](https://colab.research.google.com/drive/1Z13NffkMpGjipBSExhsxQuqo28gL9VpF).
 For convenience, here's the full script:

 ```shell
 pip install -U radient